cuppajoeman/knowledge-book/README.md

 It will focus on conveying the ideas that are involved in synthesizing the new knowledge with less of a focus on the results themselves.

+It differs from a normal textbook in that it is open source and will fall under more continuous development rather than having editions that periodically come out.

 ## Structure of book {#structure-of-book .unnumbered}

 The book is partitioned into different sections based on the domain it